-To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in

-Canada, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.
+To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in Canada, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.

-For the July 1, 2015 to June 30, 2016 fiscal year, overall, the Corporation's goals relating to operating profit and cash generation were achieved.
-The CEO achieved 85% of the individual strategic portion of his bonus; the incoming CFO achieved 98%, while the outgoing CFO was provided a pro-rated bonus based at target.
-The Vice-President, Marketing achieved 85%; the Vice-President, Human Resources achieved 98%; and the Vice-President, Legal & Public Affairs achieved 95%.
-These achievements resulted in a payout of 60.9% of base salary for the CEO; 31.5% for the incoming CFO; 34.9% for the outgoing CFO; 29.7% for the Vice-President, Marketing; 36.6% for the Vice-President, Human Resources; and 36.2% for the Vice-President, Legal & Public Affairs.
+For the July 1, 2016 to June 30, 2017 fiscal year, overall, the Corporation's goals relating to operating profit and cash generation were overachieved.
+The CEO achieved 93% of the individual strategic portion of his bonus; the CFO achieved 96%, the Vice-President, Marketing achieved 100%: the Vice-President, Human Resources achieved 98%; and the Vice-President, Legal & Public Affairs achieved 97%.
+These achievements resulted in a payout of 69.25% of base salary for the CEO; 33.64% for the CFO; 30.0% for the Vice-President, Marketing; 38.9% for the Vice-President, Human Resources; and 38.7% for the Vice-President, Legal & Public Affairs.

-The foregoing payments represent the following percentages of total compensation for each NEO: 17.8% for the CEO; 8.9% for the incoming CFO; 12.8% for the outgoing CFO; 8.7% for the Vice-President, Marketing, 13.1% for the Vice-President, Human Resources; and 13.7% for the Vice-President, Legal & Public Affairs.
+The foregoing payments represent the following percentages of total compensation for each NEO: 20.9% for the CEO; 10.9% for the CFO; 9.8% for the Vice-President, Marketing, 15.5% for the Vice-President, Human Resources; and 15.9% for the Vice-President, Legal & Public Affairs.

-The individual strategic objectives represent the following percentages of total compensation for each NEO: 6.5% for the CEO; 4.1% for the incoming CFO; 6.4% for the outgoing CFO; 3.7% for the Vice-President, Marketing; 6.1% for the Vice-President, Human Resources; and 6.3% for the Vice-President, Legal & Public Affairs.
+The individual strategic objectives represent the following percentages of total compensation for each NEO: 7.3% for the CEO; 4.6% for the 4.3% for the Vice-President, Marketing; 6.8% for the Vice-President, Human Resources; and 6.9% for the Vice-President, Legal & Public Affairs.